What To Do If Your RV Fridge Won’t Get Cold

 Loosen the nut connecting the propane line and the orifice.
 It should be lefty loosey just like normal.

-Remove The Burner Assembly
+5. Remove The Burner Assembly

-One the propane line is removed you are ready to take out the burner assembly which includes the burner tube and the propane orifice.
+Once the propane line is removed you are ready to take out the burner assembly which includes the burner tube and the propane orifice.

 You can do this by undoing the single screw securing the burner assembly to the flume.

 It should look like the part in the picture below if you have a Norcold fridge, if you have a Dometic fridge it may look slightly different because sometimes Dometic uses a burner assembly where the orifice and the burner tube are one piece.

 If you have a burner assembly like mine you can carefully undo the orifice from the burner tube and remove it.
-It should be lefty loosey like normal.

 Try and clean it out as good as you can using a wire brush and compressed air just be careful not to damage the orifice or widen the hole as this could cause the flame to be too strong which may damage the RV fridge cooling unit.

-Soak The Orifice In Alcohol & Clean The Burner Tube
+6. Soak The Orifice In Alcohol & Clean The Burner Tube

 Spiders love to spin webs near propane parts like burner tubes and when you fire up the fridge the web can burn and cause lots of soot that can block the burner tube and make the flame small.

 If you don’t have an air compressor handy compressed air cans like the ones used to clean computers (click to view on Amazon) work great.

-Blow Out The Orifice
+7. Blow Out The Orifice

 You don’t want to blow from the large end because you don’t want more dirt and debris to get stuck in the tiny orifice.

 Once you are done, inspect the orifice, it should be clean looking and a nice rectangle shape.

-Reinstall The Burner Assembly
+8. Reinstall The Burner Assembly